A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: Introduction

-\textit{Organization}: In Section~\ref{sec:analysis}, we provide the multiport network analysis.
-In Section~\ref{sec:model-general}, we derive the general RIS-aided communication models based on $Z$-, $Y$-, and $S$-parameters.
+\textit{Organization}: In Section~\ref{sec:analysis}, we introduce multiport network analysis.
+In Section~\ref{sec:model-general}, we derive general RIS-aided communication models based on $Z$-, $Y$-, and $S$-parameters.
 In Section~\ref{sec:model-simplified1}, we simplify the derived models by using the unilateral approximation.
-In Section~\ref{sec:model-simplified2}, we further simplify the models assuming perfect matching and no mutual coupling, and compare them with the widely used RIS-aided channel model.
+In Section~\ref{sec:model-simplified2}, we further simplify the models assuming perfect matching and no mutual coupling, and compare them with the widely used RIS-aided channel model in communication engineering.
 In Section~\ref{sec:architecture-optimization}, we discuss the advantages of using the different parameters in characterizing and optimizing an RIS.
 In Section~\ref{sec:results}, we evaluate the performance of an RIS-aided system obtained by solving the presented case studies.
 Finally, Section~\ref{sec:conclusion} concludes this work.

 \textit{Notation}: Vectors and matrices are denoted with bold lower and bold upper letters, respectively.
 Scalars are represented with letters not in bold font. $\vert a\vert$ and arg$(a)$ refer to the absolute value and phase of a complex scalar $a$. $[\mathbf{a}]_{i}$ and $\Vert\mathbf{a}\Vert$ refer to the $i$th element and $l_{2}$-norm of a vector $\mathbf{a}$, respectively. $\mathbf{A}^T$, $\mathbf{A}^H$, $[\mathbf{A}]_{i,j}$, and $\Vert\mathbf{A}\Vert_F$ refer to the transpose, conjugate transpose, $(i,j)$th element, and Frobenius norm of a matrix $\mathbf{A}$, respectively. $\mathbb{R}$ and $\mathbb{C}$ denote real and complex number sets, respectively. $j=\sqrt{-1}$ denotes the imaginary unit. $\mathbf{0}$ and $\mathbf{I}$ denote an all-zero matrix and an identity matrix with appropriate dimensions, respectively. $\mathcal{CN}(\mathbf{0},\mathbf{I})$ denotes the distribution of a circularly symmetric complex Gaussian random vector with mean vector $\mathbf{0}$ and covariance matrix $\mathbf{I}$ and $\sim$ stands for ``distributed as''. diag$(a_1,\ldots,a_N)$ refers to a diagonal matrix with diagonal elements being $a_1,\ldots,a_N$. diag$(\mathbf{A}_{1},\ldots,\mathbf{A}_{N})$ refers to a block diagonal matrix with blocks being $\mathbf{A}_{1},\ldots,\mathbf{A}_{N}$.